Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
--8/30/22 Added front end function axios request with interceptor (bearer token) to the /jobs API to retrieve jobs in an array, which will be used to render jobs on the jobs page.
+-Added front end function axios request with interceptor (bearer token) to the /jobs API to retrieve jobs in an array, which will be used to render jobs on the jobs page.
 </br>
 </br>